ConvivioTeam/cookbook/delivery_recipe/delivery_team.md

 ## Understanding the role of the team

-The ideal team is made up of experience, skill and authority.
-Experience provides us with deep, wide-ranging knowledge that we use to understand what needs to be done.
-The skill provides us with the tools that enable us to deliver great products.
-The authority clears the path of obstructions and allows “the team” to make decisions in the best interest of the business and its users.
+The ideal team is made up of experience, skills and authority.

+* Experience - provides us with deep, wide-ranging knowledge that we use to understand what needs to be done
+* Skills - provides us with the tools that enable us to deliver great products
+* Authority - clears the path of obstructions and allows “the team” to make decisions in the best interest of the business and its users

 ## Roles